After reading this article, you will know where to find side gigs and the most popular ways to do them.

 Source: CubeTaxi.Com.

-Even if these side hustles are unique and easy to start, they might not be what you want to do, especially if you can not work from home at your current position, and that is what you want to do, then my following three side gig ideas might be what you want.
+Even if these side hustles are unique and easy to start, they might not be what you want to do.
+If you can not work from home at your current position and that is what you want, then the following three side gig ideas might be what you want.

 C. Start a Blog

-Starting a blog is a straightforward process, and it can be a great side gig, which you can run from the comfort of your own home.
+Starting a blog is straightforward and can be a great side gig you can run from the comfort of your own home.

 Here is the entire process, and you can do it for free, but I recommend that you spend about $100 to start it the right way:

-2. Purchase a domain name for around $10.
-If you can’t come up with one righ now, here is an article to help your creative juices start flowing.
+- Purchase a domain name for around $10.
+If you can’t come up with one right now, here is an article to help your creative juices start flowing.

-7. Set up all the legal pages, and start to promote your blog!
+- Set up all the legal pages, and start to promote your blog!
 You can set up legal pages yourself, hire a lawyer to write them for you, or use templates.
-If you want help promoting your blog, here are 15 easy ways to get more visitors to your blog that works.
+If you want help promoting your blog, here are 15 easy ways to get more visitors to your blog that work.

 D. Tutoring

-If you’re a teacher or know something that you think other people want to know about, you can start as an online educator, and the best part is that you can create this once and then make passive income.
+If you’re a teacher or know something you think others want to know, you can start as an online educator, and the best part is that you can create it once and then earn passive income.

-Here are my seven tips for those who want to pursue a career as teaching classes online:
+Here are my seven tips for those who want to pursue a career in teaching classes online:

-You need to have a college degree to do these side hustles and preferably be a native English speaker.
-So these sites require you to verify that you are qualified to work as a teacher.
+You need a college degree to do these side hustles, and preferably be a native English speaker.
+These sites require you to verify that you are qualified to teach.

 Sources: Gigs Done Right and The Balance Career.